List of Responding Schools

 Along with contributing pro bono service, our students are dedicated to providing community service.
 The Student Bar Association hosts various activities throughout the year, including an annual 5K Race Judicata with proceeds benefiting Memphis Area Legal Services.
 Other Registered Student Organizations are dedicated to varying service projects.
 The Black Law Student Association hosts an annual blood drive and food drive; the Association for Women Attorneys hosts an annual toy drive for Sophia's House; the Memphis Association of Law and Business is organizing its first VITA (Volunteer Income Tax Assistance) program; PALS participates in Project Homeless Connect, and the Christian Legal Society typically serves the homeless at soup kitchens and does area cleanups.

 Community outreach projects are made available through the HOPE Public Interest Resource Center, Student Bar Association, and Student Organizations.
-Each year, HOPE sponsors a Day of Service which sends hundreds of volunteers to various community agencies/sites for service projects.
-Other community service projects include: Habitat for Humanity, Community Partnership for the Homeless, 'Canes Carnival, Empowered Youth, Books & Buddies, and Camillus House.
-Each year, student project leaders add more community outreach initiatives.
+Each year, HOPE sponsors a Day of Service during 1L Orientation which sends hundreds of volunteers to various community agencies/sites for service projects.
+Each year, student project leaders and student organizations add more community outreach initiatives.
 These community service projects, in addition to the many legal advocacy projects, are available to all University of Miami Law students.

-Community service doesn't begin and end with Service Day, however.
-In a community as vibrant as Michigan Law School, it's difficult to go a week without seeing posters encouraging law students, faculty and staff to participate in a blood, food, used cell phone, toy, clothes or other fundraising drives for various community organizations.
+While we do not have a community service requirement, it's difficult to go a week without seeing posters encouraging law students, faculty, and staff to participate in blood, food, used cell phone, toy, clothes or other fundraising drives for various community organizations.

 Raise the Bar: Students organize a semi-annual day of service for the Minneapolis-St. Paul community.
 These opportunities reach beyond legally related volunteer opportunities and allow the students to better understand their community.